 On this blog I (a straight Christian) have written and published about 250 pieces in favor of Christians fully accepting LGBTQ people.
 I did that because the idea of Christianity being synonymous with the condemnation of gay people is repulsive to me.
 So I wanted to do what I could to change that.

 I thought I might take a moment to share with you some of the posts I’ve written on this matter.
-Most of them did well: they were championed by Dan Savage, picked up by the Advocate or LGBTQNation, went large off Huffington Post, or whatever.
-It was all good.
-They helped effect the change they were meant to.
-Yay!
+All of these went crazy viral.
+Some were championed by Dan Savage, picked up by the Advocate or LGBTQNation, went large off Huffington Post, or whatever.
+Each helped bring about the change they were meant to.
+Yay.

 In some of his parables, Jesus wasn’t exactly fortune-cookie clear, but he didn’t even almost waffle about his “Love your neighbor as yourself.”
 He very explicitly declared that the “first and greatest commandment.”

 If there’s any wiggle room there, I just don’t see it.

 When it became clear that simply condemning it wasn’t going to work anymore, conservative Christians developed a new response to the question of homosexuality.
 In response to that I wrote this:

 Nowadays the Christian refrain isn’t, “Stop being gay.”
 Now it’s “Stop acting gay.”
 They’ve given up trying to argue that gays can change their sexual orientation: the complete failure of Christian Fix-a-Gay and Homo No’ Mo! programs — not to mention a universe of anecdotal and empirical evidence — have left them little choice in that.

 So they’ve changed their approach.
 Now their argument is that a homosexual struggling against the temptation to act homosexual is no different from anyone else struggling to resist a “sinful” temptation. ….